 Jack freezes.
 There’s something attached to the back her neck… a kind of string, barely noticeable, translucent and thinner than a pencil.
 He brushes it and she jerks up.
 He starts to apologize but she pushes him away.
 Then she starts walking away.
 Her gait is uneven, sharp and jerky.
 After a moment’s hesitation he follows her.

 The smell of paint is stronger now, its fish-tar reek swimming right up his nose.
-He glances at the side of the truck, taking a few steps to see what she painted on the side… it’s too dark to get a good look, but it looks kind of blobbish.
+He glances at the side of the truck, takes a few steps to see what she painted on the side… it’s too dark to see for sure, but it’s kind of blobbish.
 Like a Rorschach.

 Metal echoes to his left.
 She’s inside.
-He hurries to the back of the truck.
-It’s open.
+He hurries to the back of the truck; it’s wide open.

 “Rachel,” he calls out.
 His voice echoes back.

 He flinches.
 He’s used to her voice tinny, wheedling out of a two-inch speaker and filtered through memory.
 Now here it is, so close and so real, bouncing off the walls –